Hope Solo: International career

 Solo played for U.S. junior national soccer teams before joining the senior U.S. national team in 2000.
 Her senior debut came in an 8–0 win over Iceland at Davidson, North Carolina, in April 2000.
 In 2004, Solo joined the national team at the 2004 Summer Olympics in Athens as an alternate behind primary goalkeeper Briana Scurry and backup Kristin Luckenbill.
 Solo has been the team's first choice goalkeeper since 2005.
 She holds the national team record for longest undefeated streak as a goalkeeper with 55 games from March 7, 2002, to July 16, 2008.

 2007 FIFA Women's World Cup

 Solo was the starting goalkeeper for the United States in the 2007 FIFA Women's World Cup, surrendering two goals in four games, including consecutive shutouts of Sweden, Nigeria and England.
 Before the semifinal match against Brazil, U.S. coach Greg Ryan benched Solo in favor of 36-year-old veteran keeper Briana Scurry, who had a strong history of performance against the Brazilians but had not played a complete game in three months.
-The U.S. lost to Brazil 4–0, ending a 51–game (regulation-time) undefeated streak.
-The team played much of the match with only 10 players after midfielder Shannon Boxx was disqualified after receiving two yellow cards in the first half.
+The U.S. lost to Brazil 4–0, ending a 51-game (regulation-time) undefeated streak.
+The team played much of the match with only 10 players after midfielder Shannon Boxx was removed from the match after receiving two yellow cards in the first half.